saraegregg/Excel-Kickstarter-analysis/README.md

-# Mod1-Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-This is the Kickstarter analysis for BootCamp Module 1.
+This is the Kickstarter analysis for BootCamp Module 1, for Louise a hopeful playwright and producer.